Salt or Sugar?: Memorable Margaritas in Long Beach

 AGAVES KITCHEN & TEQUILA

-When your restaurant is named after the very plant that gives birth to tequila–which, of course, gives birth to Margaritas–and then throw Tequila in there to drive the point home, well, that’s what’s known as commitment.
-Agaves (200 Pine Ave.) also seems committed to creating Margarita combinations not often seen.
+When your restaurant is named after the very plant that gives birth to tequila–which, of course, gives birth to margaritas–and then throws tequila into the restaurant’s name just to drive the point home, well, that’s commitment.
+Agaves Kitchen & Tequila (200 Pine Ave.) is also committed to creating margarita combinations not often seen.
 The Cucumber 15 has citrus, watermelon and cucumber, the Matador comes with pineapple, mint and jalapeno, while the Agaves Rita has strawberry, mango and jamaica.

 TEQUILA JACK’S